BhavyaPalaksha/Interactive-Systems-Shirt-Circuit/README.md

 ## Getting started

 Hardware requirements:
-Felt
+Felt,
-Conductive thread
+Conductive thread,
-Sew-on male snap-fits (conductive)
+Sew-on female snap-fits (conductive) ,
-Male snaps(conductive)
+Male snaps(conductive),
-Copper tape
+Copper tape,
-LEDs
+LEDs,
-Electrical wire
+Electrical wire,
-Coin cell battery holder and coin cell batteries
+Coin cell battery holder and coin cell batteries.

 ## Running the tests
 Circuit tests for each level of prototype are done.
 All the test videos are available in 'test' folder.